GiftedTuba/iodine-web-browser/README.md

 - **Tab groups** - Easily group tabs, so it's hard to get lost.
 - **Scrollable tabs**
 - **Partial support for Chrome extensions** - Install some extensions directly from Chrome Web Store.
-- **Packages** - Extend Midori Browser for your needs, by installing or developing your own packages and themes.
+- **Packages** - Extend Iodine Browser for your needs, by installing or developing your own packages and themes.

 # Screenshots